-Rates are calculated using the value of your house in 2005 and multiplying this by the domestic rate for your local area.
+- Taking the value of your house in 2005 and

-The domestic rate is made up of the regional rate, set by the Northern Ireland Executive, and the district rate, set by your local council.
+- The regional rate, set by the Northern Ireland Executive, and

 Am I entitled to a rates reduction or relief?